 Humans are social beings.
 Our relationships directly influence our happiness and health.
-There are numerous studies that show that people with a supportive network of loving relationships live longer and healthier.
+There are numerous studies showing that people with a supportive network of loving relationships live longer and are healthier.
 At the same time, most relationships also challenge us.
 If you ask any manager what the biggest challenge in their job is, they will likely answer 'people'.
-And these are people that those managers aren't even emotionally involved with.
-The relationships with people that we truly care about can be a great source of joy and support, but likely also cause us heartbreak and worry sometimes.
+And these are people that the managers aren't even emotionally involved with.
+The relationships with people we truly care about can be a great source of joy and support, but likely also cause us heartbreak and worry at times.

-And, relationships aren't accidental or arbitrary.
-Yoga philosophy teaches us, that they have a reason and purpose in our lives.
-The people we are in a relationship with (friend, boyfriend, father, mother, siblings, etc) all have a reason for being in our life and we have a reason for being in their lives.
+The relationships in our lives aren't accidental or arbitrary.
+Yoga philosophy teaches us that we have reason and purpose in our lives.
+The people we are in a relationship with (a friend, boyfriend, father, mother, sibling etc) have a reason for being in our lives and we have a reason for being in their lives.
 We are bound to each other by karma.

 Relationships do not exist randomly, but exist due to karmic bonds.
 Relationships balance our karma by giving us sadness or happiness.

-These karmic reactions are always tied to another soul that has a karmic account with you.
+These karmic reactions are always tied to another soul that has a karmic account with us.
 Any action results in karma being created with another soul.
-Therefore karma creates karmic bonds and greatly influences the relationships we engage in during many lifetimes.
+Therefore, karma creates karmic bonds and greatly influences the relationships we engage in during many lifetimes.

 With every intentional action, we create karma.
-Intention and action are intricately linked, as the following example demonstrates:
+Intention and action are intricately linked.

 Imagine that you are driving your car at night and it is raining heavily.
 You are a little late for your appointment and while you are driving you check and fix your hair in the overhead mirror.
 You have taken your eyes off the road for a moment and at that moment a cat runs into the street in front of your car.
-As your attention is diverted you don't see the cat in time, you run her over and the cat dies.
+As your attention is diverted you don't see the cat in time - you run over the cat and she dies.

-Las scenario: You are driving your car at night and it is raining heavily.
-You can't see very well and therefore you slow down and drive very focused and carefully.
+Last scenario: You are driving your car at night and it is raining heavily.
+You can't see very well and therefore you slow down and focus on driving very carefully.
 Suddenly a cat runs into the street in front of you.
-You immediately hit the breaks.
+You immediately hit the brakes.
 Unfortunately, the car has too much momentum and you run over and kill the cat.

-In all of these scenarios, the outcome is the same: The cat dies.
+In all of these scenarios, the outcome is the same: the cat dies.
 In the third scenario, however, you did not intend to kill the cat and you did your duty by adapting your driving to the challenging circumstance.
-Therefore you do not collect negative karma from killing the cat.
+You do not collect negative karma from killing the cat.

-In the first scenario, you also did not intend to kill the cat, but you have neglected your duty as a driver of a car.
-Therefore you collect some bad karma for the death of the cat.
+In the first scenario, you also did not intend to kill the cat, but you had neglected your duty of driving with care.
+You would collect some bad karma for the death of the cat.

 In the second scenario, you intentionally killed the cat and will therefore reap the full negative karma of this action.